Manuel-3/Manuel-3.github.io/docs/lua-quickstart.md

 article: true
 ---

-This is an absolute beginners guide to programming.
-This will only cover the absolute basics you need to understand.
+This is a beginners guide to programming in Lua.
+We will only cover the absolute basics you need to know to make simple [Figura](https://www.curseforge.com/minecraft/mc-mods/figura) scripts.
 If you want to learn more about Lua check out the [Lua Documentation](https://www.lua.org/pil/1.html).
 Here is a [Table of Contents](https://www.lua.org/pil/contents.html#1).

 # How a computer reads code